Koech-code/Password-Locker/README.md

 # My password locker Project

+## Description
 > This is an application where I can store all my accounts and their credentials.
+> This project is a python application that manages login and sign up credentials of a person for various accounts i.e. username and passwords for each account.
+It also stores the passwords and generates a unique passwords for a user.

 ## Author